 The research methodology in this research study is a mixed-methods approach using both quantitative (survey) and qualitative (ten successful international case study) methods.
-The survey invitations were emailed to National Business Incubation Association (NBIA) members and non-members via the Survey Monkey website, with total number of survey responses at 54, representing a response rate (RR) of about 44 per cent.
+The survey invitations were e-mailed to National Business Incubation Association members and non-members via the Survey Monkey web site, with total number of survey responses at 54, representing a response rate of about 44 per cent.
 Each question used descriptive analysis.
 The case study strategy was selected because the case study method is recognized as the most effective research strategy to capture the rich experience of complex projects (Eisenhardt, 1989; Yin, 1994, 2004, 2009) and it is more practical for management research.
 It engages in the empirical investigation of a specific phenomenon in a real-life environment, in addition to multi-source methods of data collection.
 The strategy also helps achieve a greater understanding of the research context and process and answers survey questions due to its capability of using multiple methods, including survey, documents and observation to collect data.
 Figure 1 illustrates the process of developing a research methodology.

-Table 1 shows the analysis of the case studies including three key indicators for each case study, such as: 1) funded year 2) number of clients and 3) number of graduate companies.
-The selection of indicators used to measure the innovation, employment and productivity growth for each incubator's programme.
+Table I shows the analysis of the case studies including three key indicators for each case study, such as: funded year, number of clients and number of graduate companies.